To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Finance Minister Pravin Gordhan says labour strikes in the mining sector may have hurt the rand but the currency will bounce back.
+Finance Minister Pravin Gordhan says labour strikes in the mining sector have hurt the rand but adds the currency will bounce back.
+(David Harrison, M&G)

 Widespread labour unrest has already shut down large parts of the mining industry in the world's top platinum producer and a major supplier of gold, pushing prices of precious metals higher.